stelzinga/MF/MGT_80.Tools.md

 As mentioned in [# BASELINE] various apps exist to manage Tasks: Google Tasks or Outlook Tasks.

 ### Mail to Self
-It is possible to send one-self a mail which then gets processed through [## Mail].
+It is possible to send one-self a mail as a form of Task.

 ### Tasks in Notes
 There exist different types of notes that hold Tasks i.e. Journal related notes, Meeting notes, etc. Refer to [## Task Notation] below for more details.